Removal of tariffs on some food products sends ‘worrying signal’

-In a statement in the House of Commons on Tuesday, Chancellor Rachel Reeves set out an economic update on the Middle East during which she said: “I have also asked officials to look at where targeted reductions to agri-food tariffs can help bring down food prices, balancing this against the implications for domestic producers and food security.”
+In a statement to the House of Commons earlier in the year, Chancellor Rachel Reeves said she had asked officials to look at where “targeted reductions to agri-food tariffs can help bring down food prices, balancing this against the implications for domestic producers and food security”.

 NFU President Tom Bradshaw